-Cooper Woods was awarded a Tier 2 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program and was promoted to a Tier 1 Scholarship within the 2022 Program to benefit from the Mentoring aspect.
-Cooper was paired with John Eales AM as his Mentor.
+Cooper Woods is a mogul skier who was awarded a Tier 2 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program, and was promoted to a Tier 1 Scholarship in 2022 in order to be paired with John Eales AM as his Mentor.

-In 2017, Cooper was part of the first Australian team to compete at the Asian Winter Games and continued his running streak of firsts when he was the first Australian male to achieve US Selections in Winter Park and to top it off, placed first.
+In 2017, Cooper was a member of the first Australian team to compete at the Asian Winter Games in Japan, and continued his winning streak in 2018 when he became the first Australian male to compete at the US Selections event in Winter Park, Colorado, where he finished first.

 - 2017: Asian Winter Games – First Australians to compete at this event